christyguajardo/azure-network-protocols/README.md

 To observe traffic for DNS
+Powershell:

+At command line type: nslookupwww.google.com
+Also at next command line type: nslookupwww.disney.com

-Powershell:  nslookupwww.google.com ; also observe Disney and Google traffic
+We are now able to observe Disney and Google traffic

 ![image](https://github.com/christyguajardo/azure-network-protocols/assets/147533626/d88eea5a-2d53-4245-9da4-a70dfc021488)